 The piece I wrote for Belt Magazine about the loss of my favorite gay bar has now been used by two artists to explore gentrification in Cleveland’s Hingetown neighborhood.
 Danny Volk interviewed me for his piece called Cruising, which used smartphones’ geolocating technology to sonically take listeners back to earlier versions of the neighborhood.
 It’s … More The poignant queer art of gentrification

-(updated June 20th) This summer, my research assistant Jack Spector Bishop and I are completing the interviews for my book on gay bars.
+(updated July 30th) This summer, my research assistant Jack Spector Bishop and I are completing the interviews for my book on gay bars.
 I just completed a road trip through New England, bringing my total to 106 interviewees in 33 states.
-If you or someone you love owns or manages a gay bar in Illinois … More Gay bar book interviews 2018
+If you or someone you love owns or manages a gay bar in WA, … More Gay bar book interviews 2018

 I’m teaching my sociology of sexuality class this semester.
 I often leave a gap in the syllabus for students to pick a topic that hasn’t been addressed.
 It helps me learn new things from them, respond to current events, and fill in the topical gaps for a class that students’ in which students are often … More Teaching Weinstein, Spacey, Sexual Assault, and New Skirmishes in Old Sex Wars